locustio/locust/docs/quickstart.rst

 Here we define a number of locust tasks, which are normal Python callables that take one argument (a Locust class instance).
 These tasks are gathered under a :py:class:`TaskSet <locust.core.TaskSet>` class in the *task* attribute.
-Then we have a :py:class:`Locust <locust.core.Locust>` class which represents a User, where we define how long a simulated user should wait between executing tasks, as well as what TaskSet class should define the user's "behaviour".
+Then we have a :py:class:`HttpLocust <locust.core.HttpLocust>` class which represents a User, where we define how long a simulated user should wait between executing tasks, as well as what TaskSet class should define the user's "behaviour".
 TaskSets can be nested.

+The :py:class:`HttpLocust <locust.core.HttpLocust>` class inherits from the :py:class:`Locust <locust.core.Locust>` class, and it adds a client attribute which is an instance of :py:class:`HttpSession <locust.clients.HttpSession>, that can be used to make HTTP requests.

 Another way we could declare tasks, which is usually more convenient, is to use the
 @task decorator.
 The following code is equivalent to the above::

-    from locust import Locust, TaskSet, task
+    from locust import HttpLocust, TaskSet, task

     class UserBehavior(TaskSet):
         def on_start(self):